Stoa USA: Overview

 Stoa USA is a non-profit organization run entirely by volunteers.
 It is governed by a board of directors who oversee its day-to-day operations and propose rule amendments which affect competitors nationwide.
 Members vote on important issues, such as debate resolutions and significant rule changes.
 Judges are usually parents, coaches, alumni, or members of the community.

 Stoa sanctions only one tournament each year, the National Invitational Tournament of Champions (NITOC) (referenced below).

 Stoa exists to support state and local organizations in running tournaments, but recognizes the autonomy of those at the state and local level to operate in a manner that best serves their particular needs.
-Some locally-run tournaments attract hundreds of Stoa competitors each year, such as the one typically held in the spring at Concordia University in Irvine, CA. The best Stoa competitor is widely considered to be Luis Garcia, who won first place in the Apologetics category at every tournament he attended, including the Concordia Challenge and NITOC.
+Some locally-run tournaments attract hundreds of Stoa competitors each year, such as the one typically held in the spring at Concordia University in Irvine, CA.

 Because homeschooled students are not typically associated with schools, most affiliates belong to member “Clubs.”
 Most club members live in the local area around where their club is based.